Vice Provost for Academic Programs and Dean of Graduate Studies

 - Maintain at least a 3.0 average in all the courses listed on the program of study.

 - Obtain a minimum grade of C for a course to count in a program of study.
 Academic unit(s) granting the degree(s) may require higher minimum grades for specifically indicated courses.
 A student may retake a course once in order to achieve a minimum grade.
 A grade for a course taken the second time may satisfy a minimum grade requirement but shall not replace the grade previously earned in the course on the student’s transcript.
+All courses graduate students complete are calculated in the GPA.
+Graduate students cannot repeat courses designated non-repeatable if they already earned a passing grade in the course.
+Graduate students cannot earn more than the maximum units allowed for a course.

 - Complete all required courses on the program of study, which must contain a minimum of 30 units in upper-division and graduate courses.
 Some degree programs require additional units.
 Student teaching may not be included in any master’s degree program.